tomchaplin/lophat/README.md

 * Rather than split the matrix into chunks, we use a work-stealing paradigm, via the `rayon` library.

 > **Warning**
-> LoPHAT is currently in alpha.
+> LoPHAT is currently in beta.
 > The implementation is not optimised, the API is not fixed and tests are limited.
-> Use at your own risk.

 ## Usage in Rust